KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 The `try` statement can be followed by multiple `except` statements, to handle different types of exceptions specifically.
 If no exception is specified, the `except` statement will handle any exception.
-For instance, we can handle a division by zero error and a name error as follows:
+For instance, we can handle a division by zero error, a name error, specifically, and then any other exception as follows:

 ```{code-cell} python
 try: